sethpkendall/ping-pong/README.md

   * Example Input: word
   * Example Output: null

+* It will not accept empty input.
+  * Example Input: ""
+  * Example Output: Alert: "Please enter a number!"

 * For numbers divisible by 3, it inserts the word "ping" instead.
   * Example Input: 6
   * Example Output: [1, 2, ping, 4, 5, 6]